 It’s easy and perfect for any beginner in the kitchen!
 (Full recipe card and instructions at the bottom of this post!)

 You’ll start by toasting your French baguette with the butter and melted cheese.
 Set aside and let cool.
+(If you have any leftover bread, you should consider making cheese avocado toast the next morning!)

 Chop and Mix Tomato Bruschetta Ingredients: